-001 General is used to account for all financial resources applicable to the general operations of County government, which are not accounted for in other funds.
+001 Used to account for all financial resources applicable to the general operations of County government, which are not accounted for in other funds.
 All general operation revenues, which are not restricted or designated as to use by outside sources, are recorded in the General Fund.